Hi-Alpha as a Symptom Indicator for Unresolved Trauma

 High Alpha and it's Relationship to the Brain

 Observing the issue from an evolutionary perspective, the human brain is quite curious.
 Ten thousand years ago the level of information input into the brain was a small fraction of what it is today.
 As hunter/gatherers, we lived mostly tribal lives.
 Our fight-or-flight reactions were used and needed on rare occasions.
 When confronted with danger, the cortical, outer layer of our brains would do a pretty good job of processing any imposed trauma before it overwhelmed the whole neural network and became log-jammed within the limbic system, or our deep brain.

-There's a walnut sized part of our brain called the amygdala that sits slightly frontal from the center of our heads.
+There's a walnut-sized part of our brain called the amygdala that sits slightly frontal from the center of our heads.
 This area controls all fear, fight-or-flight as well as our emotional desire.
-When the outer, cortical layer is overwhelmed by too much trauma too fast, it gets stuck in the amygdala and starts causing all measure of problems.
+When the outer, cortical layer is overwhelmed by too much trauma too fast, it gets stuck in the amygdala and starts causing all measures of problems.